bitslash/boosterthon/README.md

 * I developed on my Mac using Vagrant inside of VirtualBox using Homestead and coded the project using Vim.
 * I hosted the site on my personal ESXI server on top of CentOS 7 in a dedicated VLAN.
 (Sorry if it's slow.)
 * It's using a MariaDB MySQL backend, there were some manual changes to Nginx to serve FontAwesome mime-types.
+* There's a lookup for existing fundraisers via an autocomplete utilizing AJAX and JSON.
 * I used compiled SASS, though there wasn't much logic to it.
 * I broke up the blade templates for reusability using the includes and yields.
 * I utilized Bootstrap and FontAwesome for the UI.